avo-hq/docs/src/2.0/stimulus-integration.md

   end
 ```

-## Where are the attributes displayed?
+## Where are the attributes added?

 For the `index`, `show`, or `edit` blocks, you can add attributes to the `wrapper` element.